 Candidates have options and aren’t desperate to fill your job openings.
-That’s the mindset you need to take in order to create better hiring processes.
+That’s the mindset you need to take in order to create better hiring processes and avoid a bad candidate experience.

 In order to keep candidates from losing interest, you have to make a memorable first impression.
 If your recruiting and interviewing practices are inconvenient or frustrating, candidates will likely give up on your company.